Botanical Name: Asparagus densiflorus 'Sprengeri'

 Asparagus Fern is not a true fern, but a member of the lily family (Liliaceae).

-Mature plants will bloom in summer with small, white-to-pale pink flowers, sometimes followed by clusters of green berries that turn red in the winter.
+Mature plants will bloom in summer with tiny, white-to-pale pink flowers hidden among the needle-like foliage.
+Flowers are sometimes followed by clusters of green berries that turn red in the winter.
 These berries are poisonous if eaten.

 Florists love the feathery, emerald-green foliage in bouquets.
 It's also a popular outdoor container plant in temperate climates.
 If planted in the ground, asparagus ferns are invasive.
 In their native habitat, these vigorous plants will spread across -- and scramble up -- other plants.

 Prune it back.
-Trim off old stems in the spring to make room for new growth and to keep the plant looking neat.
+Trim off older, bare stems in the spring to make room for new growth and to keep the plant looking neat.

 Repot in spring.
 Move to a pot only 1 size larger.
 Allow 1-2 in (2.5-5 cm) from the surface of the potting mix to the rim of the pot.
 The fleshy, tuberous roots sometimes force the potting mix up as they grow.